-If you’re in a serious, committed relationship, you likely feel comfortable sharing everything with your one-and-only; from your deepest, darkest secret to your plate of French fries.
+If you’re in a serious, committed relationship, you likely feel comfortable sharing everything with your one-and-only, from your deepest, darkest secret to your plate of French fries.
 However, one topic that gives many couples pause is discussing finances.
 The conversation about how to share finances as a couple is often one that many couples tend to avoid.

 Discussing finances can feel uncomfortable for a lot of people, it is perfectly normal and you’re not alone.
-However, you’ll be a lot happier if you have the discussion before combining your income and expenses with another person.
+However, you’ll be a lot happier if you discuss combining your income and expenses with another person.
 It’s not always easy to determine how to divide up finances in a marriage or other partnership.
-However, splitting bills is a fact of life for many couples who live together or otherwise have shared expenses and responsibilities.
+However, splitting bills is a fact of life for many couples that share expenses and responsibilities.

 Here are four couples finance strategies that may work for you and your partner:

 On paper, the all-in arrangement might seem most straightforward.
 You and your partner share one checking and one savings account, and you direct both of your incomes into these accounts.